GCP Reference Architecture

 To install Pivotal Platform in a shared VPC on GCP, you create a host project for the VPC and a service project dedicated to running Pivotal Platform.

-The host project centrally manages the following shared VPC network resources for Pivotal Platform:
+The host project centrally manages these shared VPC network resources for Pivotal Platform:

 - Infra subnet (Pivotal Operations Manager and BOSH Director)